sjstretton/screwed/08-Inequality.md

 Income above £150,000, is taxed at the Additional Rate of 45%.

-So, for example, a person who had an income of £50,000, would calculate their tax payable as As can be seen above, the personal allowance is effectively a 0% tax rate on the first £11,500.
+So, for example, a person who had an income of £50,000 would calculate their tax payable as follows.
+As can be seen above, the personal allowance is effectively a 0% tax rate on the first £11,500.
 The basic rate of 20% applies on income above £11,501 and up to £45,000.
-Any income between  £45,001 and £150,000 is taxed at the higher rate of 40%. follows; they are entitled to the personal allowance of £11,500, leaving £38,500 of taxable income.
-The next £33,499 (£45,000 - £11,501) is taxable at 20%.
-The income above and including £45,001 is taxable at 40%.
-So, a calculation of tax owed would be:
+Any income between £45,001 and £150,000 is taxed at the higher rate of 40%.

  (£33499 x 0.2) + (£4999 x 0.4) = £6699.8 + £1999.6 = £8699.4.

 ## Savings and Dividend Allowances and Tax Relief

 There are some other specific circumstances in which one might pay less income tax.

-Tax relief: Tax Relief allows taxpayers to reduce the tax they pay or to get some tax repaid back.
-Tax relief may be available to people who pay personal pension contributions, charity donations, maintenance payments and to those working in special circumstances..
+Tax relief: Tax Relief allows taxpayers to reduce the tax they pay or to get some tax repaid.
+Tax relief may be available to people who pay personal pension contributions, charity donations, or maintenance payments, and to those working in special circumstances.
 Tax relief also applies to work or business expenses.
-Self-employed persons may be able to claim tax relief for certain business expenses, while employees may claim tax relief for some expenses incurred for the performance of the job.
+Self-employed persons may be able to claim tax relief for certain business expenses, while employees may claim tax relief for some expenses incurred during the performance of their job.

-Generally, tax is payable on interest earned from savings accounts and on any dividends earned from shares owned.
-However, for these two sources of income, tax relief may be applicable depending on how the investments are disposed or reinvested.
+Generally, tax is payable on interest earned from savings accounts, and on any dividends earned from shares owned.
+However, for these two sources of income, tax relief may be applicable, depending on how the investments are disposed or reinvested.

 ## Savings interest allowance

 In the case of savings interest, the size of the allowance depends on how much 'other' (i.e non savings interest) income the taxpayer has.
 If the total amount of 'other' income is less than £16,500, then they will be eligible for a maximum savings interest allowance of £5,000.
-This is called the 'starting rate'.
+This is called the 'starting rate.'
 The starting rate will be reduced by £1 for every £1 of other income above the Personal Allowance.
-Those whose 'other' income is greater than or equal to £16,500, will not be eligible for the 'starting rate' of savings allowance.
+Those whose 'other' income is greater than or equal to £16,500 will not be eligible for the 'starting rate' of savings allowance.

 HMRC offer the following example of a savings allowance calculation on their website (we paraphrase for clarity) [@HMRC];